ThePhilgrim/MantaTail/README.md

 MantaTail is a sandbox IRC server developed to test IRC clients and functionality.

-It is still at an early stage of production, and is therefore missing several crucial features.
+It is still in development and is therefore missing some central features.

 ### Currently supported features:

+- Capability Negotiation (limited)
 - Message of the day
 - Join channel
 - Part from channel
 - Send message to channel
 - Send private message to other user
 - Set / Remove channel operator
+- Set channel topic
 - Kick user from channel
+- Ban user from channel
 - Change nick
 - Set away status
 - Quit from server

+## How to use Mantatail

+You can connect to Mantatail via an IRC client of you choice (I recommend [Mantaray](https://github.com/Akuli/mantaray)) or via a network utility such as Netcat.

+To start Mantatail, cd to the mantatail folder and run `python3 server.py`.
+Thereafter, you can connect to the server by connecting to `localhost 6667`.

 ## For developers